mml/aoc2023/README.md

    it in Perl, just without tweaking FS.
 Instead I'd have used regex capture groups from the start.
 Hard to believe, but I think this would have been more readable in Perl.
+5. I have a lot of experience with [Go](https://go.dev/).
+The type system was a good fit for the problem today.
+And the OO features helped, too.
+As is typical for Go programs, error checking can be cumbersome and verbose.
+The same could be said for the parsing part of the program.
+I like that Go is very relaxed about where you can write a method (anywhere) and how trivial it is to change a "normal" function into a method.
+It makes it easy to quickly create and modify solutions for these small problems.
+Also, I wanted to do this without relying on 64-bit integers or bignums, and the Go compiler's pretty strict about type mixing here, which forced me to be explicit about type conversions.
+(My solution could still overflow.)